 “I want to rise to the occasion and honor my dad the way he deserves on this bittersweet Easter Sunday/Angelversary.
 I planned something huge, like...finishing the book I’ve been working on about him.
 I also envisioned meeting his shipmates along with my mom and brother and some of his family ceremoniously at his grave in Arlington National Cemetery.”

 Then just three years after that, I stood at Daddy’s grave on March 27 with my mom and brother.
 It was the first time the three of us stood together at that sacred spot since my brother and I were tiny.
 As we sat there I got a text message from a cute Southern guy I’d just started chatting with and it warmed my heart..

-To date and then marry that cute Southern guy has not only made me laugh like I never thought possible, but also shown me a love that I didn’t know existed.
+Dating and then marrying that cute Southern guy has not only made me laugh like I never thought possible, but has also shown me a love that I didn’t know existed.
 He has wiped away tears and soothed me in his warm embrace.
 He is even currently snoring next to me as I write, still warming my heart.
-After 45 years Daddy’s last name is now my middle name but I will always be his little girl.
+After 45 years, Daddy’s last name is now my middle name but I will always be his little girl.

 Five years later.
 The confusion is gone.
 I have my answers.

 An even deeper connection with my father has helped fill most of the emptiness.
 During those five years I did meet Daddy’s shipmates at his grave.
 They taught me about him--really taught me about him.
 I wrote (am still writing) and grew (am still growing) like I could never have imagined.
 I had experiences and life changing adventures.
 I had a wonderful therapist, and I became the version of myself I’d wanted so badly to be.